Cementoss Guide

 Molding

-Beta can be molded by using various inputs as its being built (if no input is given the wall will default to a vertical wall):
+Beta can be molded by using various inputs as it's being built (if no input is given the wall will default to a forward wall):

 Gamma Skill - Structural Slab

 Launches a blob of cement which forms a slab on impact.
 Both the projectile and slab deal damage, with the projectile flinching on hit.
-This skill is a great combo tool thanks to the flinch effect, aswell as an alternative mobility tool: if used in the air, Cementoss will get launched in the opposite direction of where he’s facing.
-This technique can be improved further by performing it on jumping wakeup towards the ground, which will launch you into the air, leading to escaping or combos.
+This skill is a great combo tool thanks to the flinch effect, as well as an alternative mobility tool if used in the air, as Cementoss will get launched in the opposite direction of where he’s facing.
+This technique can be improved further by performing it on jumping wake-up towards the ground, which will launch you into the air, leading to escaping or combos.
+Offensively it's great outdoors, since unlike alpha and beta which can get in the way of teammates, gamma's slab doesn't really have this issue, only indoors.
+It should also be noted that, like alpha, gamma's blob goes through enemies, so at ground level it's better to aim at the enemy's feet so that the blob hits the ground below them, otherwise if you aim at their body the slab might generate behind them instead.

 Special Action - Defensive Wall